jsquyres/ompi/docs/faq/running-mpi-apps.rst

 Note, however, that not all environments require a hostfile.
-For example, Open MPI will automatically detect when it is running in batch / scheduled environments (such as Slur, PBS/Torque, SGE, LoadLeveler), and will use host information provided by those systems.
+For example, Open MPI will automatically detect when it is running in batch / scheduled environments (such as Slurm, PBS/Torque, SGE, LoadLeveler), and will use host information provided by those systems.

 Also note that if using a launcher that requires a hostfile and no